avis-router/avis/java/server/doc/README.txt

   > ./bin/avisd -h

-You can use the ec (Elvin Consumer) and ep (Elvin Producer) utilities to subscribe to and generate notifications from the command line.
-These are not bundled with the server, you can get these as part of the Avis client library.
+You can use the ec (Elvin Consumer) and ep (Elvin Producer) utilities which are bundled with the router to subscribe to and generate notifications from the command line.

   [from shell #1]
   > cd bin